jotavare/push_swap/README.md

 ## MANDATORY
 #### RULES
-> The program is only allowed two stacks to work with, stack A and stack B. All the numbers are initially added to stack A, and B is empty.
+> The program is only allowed to work with two stacks, stack A and stack B. All the numbers are initially added to stack A, and B is empty.

 Possible actions: